-That led to the "magic-as-technology-only-more-expensive" facet of Narth, something I think made it unique at the time; culturally and socially, the Jadiwan area was pretty much in the equivalent of the early Renaissance, but those with enough cash could live in a rough approximation of the late 19th or the very beginning of the 20th century as far as creature comforts, medicine and communications were concerned.
-(Since then, many game worlds have used the same conceit, but I like to think that I was one of the first...)
+That led to the "magic-as-technology-only-more-expensive" facet of Narth, something I think made it unique at the time; culturally and socially, the Jadiwan area was pretty much in the equivalent of the early Renaissance, but those with enough cash could live in a rough approximation of the late 19th or the very early 20th century as far as creature comforts, medicine and communications were concerned.
+(Since then, many game worlds have used the same conceit, but I like to think that I was one of the first.)
 I always planned to use this as the core of a "Haves-vs-Have Nots" conflict of some sort, a revolution or something, but I never got around to exploring that aspect of the world.

 In any case, it was in this form that my first Narth campaign took shape.
-And despite its faults and occasional inanities -- I had several areas of utter ignorance which today embarrass me greatly -- the world has proven surprisingly cohesive and believable for the score or more of players who have spent anywhere from three sessions to twenty years (as of 2008) playing therein.
+And despite its faults and occasional inanities -- I had several areas of utter ignorance which today embarrass me greatly -- the world has proven surprisingly cohesive and believable for the score or more of players who have spent anywhere from three sessions to thirty years (as of 2018) playing therein.
 Part of the reason for that is that Narth remains a dynamic place, where things can and do change on a day-to-day basis.
 And part of that dynamism has always been a collaborative approach with my players.
 Narth as it exists today is as much the work of my players as it is mine, and they have my eternal gratitude.